bitcooker/common-must-algorithms-javascript/README.md

- # Common Algorithms in JavaScript
+# Common & Must Algorithms in JavaScript

 ### What's an algorithm?